China, India gain upper hand as potash cartel crumbles

 India delayed potash purchases for nearly six months and signed deals earlier this year once producers agreed to cut prices by $63 per tonne, while Chinese buyers held out for a $70 price cut for first half of 2013 supplies.

-"Farmers are indiscriminately using urea since it is cheap compared with other fertilizers," said Awasthi of IFFCO.
+"Farmers are indiscriminately using urea since it is cheap compared with other fertilisers," said Awasthi of IFFCO.
 "If potash prices come down substantially, there is scope for higher potash consumption."

 Indian demand will be contained in the short-term by the weak rupee and lower subsidies.
 Longer term, demand could jump to 6 million tonnes a year from 3.5 million tonnes, according to Satish Chander, director-general of the Fertiliser Association of India.